-Surveys conducted over the area applied to clear, report that the vegetation types and fauna habitats found within the application area represent a moderate level of biological diversity.
+Surveys conducted over the application area, report that the vegetation types and fauna habitats found within the application area represent a moderate level of biological diversity.
 Five vegetation associations and four fauna habitat types were identified within the application area (BHP Billiton, 2007).
-No flora or fauna species or fauna habitat types of conservation significance or restricted distribution were recorded within the application area (BHP Billiton, 2007).
+No flora or fauna species or fauna habitat types of conservation significance or restricted distribution were recorded within the application area (BHP Billiton, 2007; Ecologia, 2005; ENV, 2007a; ENV 2007b).
 The surveys concluded that the vegetation types and fauna habitats found within the application areas are typical of the east Pilbara region and are well represented in the surrounding areas (Ecologia, 2005; ENV, 2007a; ENV 2007b).
-There is no evidence to suggest that the area proposed to clear represents an area of higher biological diversity than other areas within the region.
+There is no evidence to suggest that the application area represents an area of higher biological diversity than other areas within the region.

 The application area is located immediately adjacent to an operational minesite, mine roads and infrastructure (BHP Billiton, 2007).
-ENV (2007a, 2007b) recorded the vegetation condition within the application area as ranging from very good to completely degraded, with the majority of the vegetation considered to be in Poor condition.
-Several weed species were recorded within the application area, the most common of which was Buffel Grass, Cenchrus ciliaris which occurred in various densities throughout the application area and in some areas reached 80% coverage (ENV 2007a, 2007b).
+ENV (2007a, 2007b) recorded the vegetation condition within the application area as ranging from very good to completely degraded, with the majority of the vegetation considered to be in poor condition.
+Several weed species were recorded within the application area, the most common of which was Buffel Grass, Cenchrus ciliaris which occurred in various densities throughout the application area and in some areas reached 80 percent coverage (ENV 2007a, 2007b).